 As you can see, there are some minor scuff marks, especially around the edges.

-For those of you who like things to stay new and shiny, you may want to go with the silver ring, or even the standard black glossy ring.
-I do wonder if the stealth (matte black) is more prone to showing scratches.
+For those of you who like things to stay new and shiny, you may want to go with the silver ring or even the standard glossy black ring.
+I do wonder if the Stealth (matte black) is more prone to showing scratches.

-Finally I will touch on the coaching platform, as this will interest personal trainers and health coaches.
+Finally, I will touch on the coaching platform as this will interest personal trainers and health coaches.

-As soon as the new Oura app was rolled out earlier in 2018 (prior to the shipping date of the new oura ring) I recorded this 'first impressions' video:
+As soon as the new Oura app was rolled out earlier in 2018, prior to the shipping date of the new Oura ring, I recorded this 'first impressions' video:

 Since then, the app has changed a little—there have been numerous app updates, fixing bugs, tweaking the design, adding more graphs and data metrics and making it all easier to use.

-The app has been completely redesigned from the first generation app, but the new app will continue to work with the first generation ring.
+The app has been completely redesigned from the first-generation app, but the new app will continue to work with the first-generation ring.

-You may also get a brief comment based on your Oura data - such as 'You're Making Progress' or 'Concentrate On Recovery'
+You may also get a brief comment based on your Oura data, such as 'You're Making Progress' or 'Concentrate On Recovery'.

 These comments reflect the quality of your sleep and your other metrics.
 Though neat at first, you soon stop paying attention to them after a few months of use.

-From this main screen you can:
+From this main screen you can do a lot:

 Nevertheless, I really like the sleep component of the app.
 This is where the ring shines.
 The data I get from the ring about my sleep is so valuable.

-I can see what happens to my sleep when I sleep on a $10,000 mattress for example (read about that experience HERE), or when I experiment with incline bed therapy, or after I drink a few glasses of wine!
+I can see what happens to my sleep when I sleep on a $10,000 mattress for example (read about that experience HERE) or when I experiment with incline bed therapy or after I drink a few glasses of wine.

 This feedback provides me with information to adapt and improve.
 Personally, I think this feedback is so important for anyone who wants to improve their sleep and health.
-You can read more about this in my article The Importance Of Feedback For Improving Sleep, Health & Performance.
+You can read more about this in my article The Importance Of Feedback For Improving Sleep, Health and Performance.

 As you can see from the screenshot above, this screen will show you all your key sleep data, including your overall sleep score.

-When you scroll down, you will see the breakdown of this score in your sleep contributors section:
+When you scroll down, you will see the breakdown of this score in your 'Sleep Contributors' section: